Eric-Devv/ERIMTECH-AI/README.md

     *   In your Firebase project, go to Project Overview and click the Web icon (`</>`) to add a web app.
     *   Give your app a nickname (e.g., "ERIMTECH AI Web").
     *   Firebase Hosting setup is optional at this stage but recommended for deployment.
-    *   Copy the Firebase configuration object.
+    *   Copy the Firebase configuration object provided by Firebase.
+This object contains your API key and other project details.

 3.  **Store Firebase Config**:
     *   Create a `.env.local` file in the root of your project.
-    *   Add your Firebase configuration variables:
+    *   Add your Firebase configuration variables, pasting the values from the Firebase config object you copied:
         ```env
         NEXT_PUBLIC_FIREBASE_API_KEY="YOUR_API_KEY"
         NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN="YOUR_AUTH_DOMAIN"